Reala-Innovation/.github/README.md

-# 👋 Welcome to Tapnob’s Open-Source Hub
+# 👋 Welcome to Tapnob’s Hub

 **Tapnob** is building open, modular, and practical tools for the future of finance and beyond.
 We focus on **payments, developer tools, and infrastructure**, empowering users, businesses, and communities to move value safely and efficiently.